 - REZ – iShares Residential Real Estate ETF

 Real Estate Investment Trusts, or REITs for short, are an efficient and effective way to get exposure to the real estate market to diversify one’s investment portfolio without buying physical property.
 Better yet, REIT ETFs provide broad exposure to national and international commercial and residential real estate markets, allowing investors to avoid the idiosyncratic risks of local real estate markets inherent with owning property.

-REITs offer a diversification benefit to long-term investment portfolios by being lowly correlated to both stocks and bonds.
-REIT ETFs provide cheap and easy access to that diversification.
+REITs may offer a diversification benefit to long-term investment portfolios by being lowly correlated to both stocks and bonds.
+REITs are also popular among dividend investors as they typically have a high dividend yield.
+REIT ETFs provide cheap and easy access to that diversification and dividend yield.
 Let’s explore the best REIT ETFs.

 The 5 Best REIT ETFs

 Below are the 5 best REIT ETFs:

 VNQ – Vanguard Real Estate ETF

 The Vanguard Real Estate Index Fund (VNQ) is far and away the most popular REIT ETF out there, with over $50 billion in assets.
 The fund seeks to track the MSCI US Investable Market Real Estate 25/50 Index, providing broad exposure to the U.S. real estate market.
 This ETF has over 180 holdings and an expense ratio of 0.12%.

 VNQI – Vanguard Global ex-U.S. Real Estate ETF